What is Embedded Business Intelligence (EBI) – Steps & Tools

 4. Decision making: The final step is the data analysis’s insights are used to make better decisions.

-Why is embedded business intelligence essential?
+Why is embedded BI essential?

 • Embedded business intelligence (BI) is the next step in the evolution of BI, and it is essential for any organization that wants to stay ahead of the competition.